The Best Home Ski Waxing and Tuning Bench Solutions

 If you plan to do your own ski maintenance, a solid ski waxing and tuning bench is a must.
-Between keeping my skis ready to roll, setting up test gear and working on friends’ gear, my ski bench sees a lot of use.
-Ski widths exceeded the width of my traditional ski vices years ago, and I’ve tried a variety of ski tuning stands and racks for basic ski maintenance over the years.
-Here are some universal and low-cost ski waxing and tuning bench solutions for your home workshop.
+Between keeping my skis ready to roll, setting up test gear and working on friends' gear, my ski bench sees a lot of use.
+So much use that I got creative to add more bench space for waxing.
+Here are our best low-cost ski waxing and tuning bench solutions for your home workshop.

-One of the best off-the-shelf ski waxing and tuning stands is the Voile Ski /Board Tuning Tree.
-I saw these at Voile’s booth during a tradeshow a few years ago.
+One of the best, and reasonably affordable, off-the-shelf ski waxing and tuning stands is the Voile Ski /Board Tuning Trees.
+I saw these at Voile's booth during a tradeshow a few years ago.
 They were using them to display some splitboards.
 It turns out they own the mold and sell them.
-They have become my go-to ski waxing and tuning stand.
+They have become my go-to home ski waxing and tuning stands.

-The top platform is a full 12 inches across, so they feel rock solid and easily accommodate a full pair of skis or a snowboard.
-They are easy to set up and take down – just clamp them to your workbench with a few turns, and you’re in business.
-The top side has a grippy rubber pad to keep your skis from sliding around, and they offer a solid platform for waxing and mounting without clamping to your skis.
-There’s even a center slot for putting your boards on edge for light tuning work.
+The top platform is a full 12 inches across, so it feels rock-solid and easily accommodates a full pair of skis or a snowboard.
+They are easy to set up and take down - just clamp them to your workbench with a few turns, and you're in business.
+The top side features a grippy rubber pad to keep your skis from sliding around, and it offers a solid platform for waxing and mounting without clamping to your skis.
+There's even a center slot for putting your boards on edge for light tuning work.

 The stands are easily removed for storage between uses.
 You can get them directly from Voile for $60.
 They are unbeatable for all-around ski maintenance versatility and easy storage.